slavo3dev/slavo/posts/panic-attacks-and-stoic.md

 The practice of dispassionate judgment is a cornerstone of Stoic philosophy.
 It advises separating what's within our control from what's not and putting energy into what we can change: our thoughts, feelings, and behaviors.
 This mindset can be especially beneficial for managing panic attacks.

-**Understanding Panic:**
-The fear of the attack itself primarily characterizes panic attacks.
-Anticipatory anxiety, or fear of a future panic attack, often aggravates the panic disorder.
-However, the onset of panic attacks is largely beyond our control.

 **Applying Dispassionate Judgment:**
 Stoicism helps to shift focus from uncontrollable aspects (panic attacks) to controllable ones (our reactions to panic attacks).
 For instance, while preventing a panic attack may not be possible, you can control how you respond to the physical sensations it brings.
 Instead of spiraling into fear and worry, you can acknowledge these symptoms as temporary and harmless.